-Fold each join, so the paper sits nicely in the basket
+Do it so the it sits nicely in the basket.

-Rinse the paper and basket with hot water and discard it—don’t forget to give it a second use!
+Rinse the filter and basket with hot water and thoughtfully discard it.

-This removes the taste of the paper, and warms the basket and carafe
+This removes any papery taste and warms the basket and carafe.

 Move the switch on the side of the basket to the setting marked X.